nmdimaria/stock-analysis/README.md

 ### How do these pros and cons apply to refactoring the original VBA script?

+As I said before, I initially tried to change too much about the code and struggled to grasp the logic of the new process.
+It made way more sense when I understood exactly what was being changed and why.

 This code ran more efficiently by assigning indexes to each stock ticker with `Dim tickers(12) As String` then applying that index to indexes/arrays for volumes and prices.

 ```